gerirgaudi/naplug/README.md

     class HelpedPlugin < Nagios::Plugin

-      plugin do |args|
+      plugin do |plug|
-        size, mtime = file_mtime_and_size(args[:market_file]
+        size, mtime = file_mtime_and_size plug.args[:market_file]
         ...
       end

       private

       def file_mtime_and_size(file)
-        fs = File.stat(file)
+        fs = File.stat file
         return fs.size,fs.mtime
       end

     end

-### Sub-plugins
+### Plugs

-Plugins sometimes need to perform a number of tasks to reach a final, _aggregated_ status of the check.
-This could be done in a single `plugin` block, but it is far cleaner to define multiple `plugins` and let `Nagios::Plugin` do the aggregation work, which essentially consists of finding the worst `Result`.
+Plugins sometimes need to perform a number of possibly independent tasks to reach a final, _aggregated_ status of the check.
+In *Naplug*, these tasks are referred to as *plugs*, and they are identified by *tags*.
+When `plugin` is called as shown in the examples above, a *plug* is created with an implicit _tag_ `main`.

-When `plugin` is called as shown in the examples above, an implicit _tag_ `main` is created for the plugin.
-Said tags can, however, be explicitly defined, which is handy with sub-plugins in order to pass them the right set of arguments:
+Tags can be explicitly defined, which is handy with sub-plugins in order to pass them the right set of arguments:

     require 'naplug'

     class MultiPlugin < Nagios::Plugin

-      plugin :subplug1 do |args|
+      plugin :subplug1 do |plug|
         ...
       end

-      plugin :subplug2 do |args|
+      plugin :subplug2 do |plug|
         ...
       end

     end

+While it is possible to create a single *plug* that handles all the tasks, it is far cleaner to define multiple `plugs` and let `Nagios::Plugin` do the aggregation work.

-Plugin tags are used internally to keep track of different bits of data relevant to each sub-plugin.
+Tags are used internally to keep track of different bits of data relevant to each plug.
 On the outside, tags are how arguments are passed on to the appropriate sub-plugin:

 	multiplugin = MultiPlugin.new(:subplug1 => { :critical => 120, :warning => 60 },
                                   :subplug2 => { :ok => 0, :warning => 5, :critical => 10 })